Skip to main content

 A.R.S. § 14-5304.01

 When a court appoints a guardian for an incapacitated adult in Arizona, the judge may also suspend that person's driver license.
-The ward can petition to have driving privileges restored by presenting medical evidence that their incapacity does not affect their ability to drive safely.
+The ward can ask the court to restore driving rights.
+To succeed, they must present medical proof that the incapacity does not affect safe driving.

 Title 14, PROTECTION OF PERSONS UNDER DISABILITY AND THEIR PROPERTY